jeppech/typed-emitter/README.md

-# Typed EventEmitter for TypeScript
+# Typed event emitter
-This is a fairly simple class, for making emitting/subscriping to typed events
+This is a fairly simple class, for emitting/subscriping to typed events

 ## Installation
 Use your favourite package manager.